Geelong & The Bellarine

 Nearby, watch the yachts bobble in the breeze at their moorings in the Royal Geelong Yacht Club.
 It’s a great spot for breakfast and is the place to be each January when it hosts the Festival of Sails, the largest sailing regatta in the southern hemisphere.

 Along a little further is the historic restored Carousel.
 Children big and small can take a spin or just admire the beautiful vintage ride.

 The central waterfront precinct around Steampacket Gardens has loads of eating and drinking options from casual cafés and pizzas to pubs, bars and classy restaurants.

-The Pier dominates the water views and at the end is Wah Wah Gee restaurant and CQ cocktail bar.
+The Pier dominates the water views and at the end is Wah Wah Gee restaurant and Wah Bar.
 Onshore, Deakin University’s Watefront Campus is housed in repurposed red brick woolstores.